RounTrio Beads: what are they?

 As with any bead, try your local bead shop!
 However, you have probably noticed that, with so many beads available these days, not all shops stock all beads.

 So, you may end up buying online.
-If you live in the US, then just check out the Potomac Beads website (I linked to it at the start of this post).
+If you live in the US, then just check out the Potomac Beads website.

 If you live in the UK, then this website has a good range of colours to get you started.